chenkianwee/project-automated/index.md

 # Project Automated

-Automating tasks in Architecture Design, Engineering Design, Construction and Building Operations.
-Automate all the repetitive tasks so you can focus on solving the real problem!
+Empower your practice with automated open workflows!
+Take control by automating key tasks in Architecture Design, Engineering, Construction, and Building Operations.
+Free yourself from repetitive tasks and focus on what truly matters—solving the real design challenges.

-Learn about the automated workflows.
-They are developed using Open-Source Software, Standards and Hardware.
-Learn them and you can adopt them in practice with minimal monetary cost!
+Adopt efficient workflows with minimal cost.
+The automated workflows are built using Open-Source Software, Standards, and Hardware.
+Learn them easily and integrate them into your practice without the burden of heavy costs.

+**Powering practices to achieve more with less.**